freek7/promise-vue/README.md

 # promise-vue
 Ultra simple component to work with Promise.

+### Installation
+It may be installed  as [npm package](https://www.npmjs.com/package/promise-vue "npm")

+    npm i promise-vue

 ### How to use
 In promise You have 3 state
 1. **pendding**